 Community Work and Awards

-Peter was a Founding Director of the Rock School Scholarship Fund, a 501(c)(3) dedicated to helping children in financial need attend Rock Music Schools and an organization that has been supported by renowned rock musicians and dedicated to helping children learn music.
-Peter is a Past President of the Federal Bar Association of Orange County.
-Peter was a member of the Board of Directors of the Legal Aid Society of Orange County from 2001-2005, and a Board Member of the Democratic Foundation of Orange County from 2004 through 2009.
-Peter was awarded the Public Counsel “Advocate of the Year” Award and the USC Paul Davis Memorial Award for his appellate litigation work.
+A recognized SuperLawyer™, Peter was a Founding Director of the Rock School Scholarship, a 501(c)(3) supported by renowned rock musicians and dedicated to helping children learn music.
+Peter is a Past President of the Federal Bar Association of Orange County (2011) and was a member of the Board of Directors of the Legal Aid Society of Orange County from 2001-2005.
+Peter was awarded the Public Counsel “Advocate of the Year” Award and the USC Paul Davis Memorial Award for appellate work.